Curious on how we started. Want to laught at us?

 Ruby Oak, Amethyst Cherry

 Based on the success of Valentine’s Floower we decided we want to give you more options to choose from when buying your everblooming flower.
 We expand our shop with Ruby Oak and Amethyst Cherry Floower.
 Both stunning and beautiful.
-This also led us to rename our classic Floower to Crystal Spruce.
+This also led us to rename our classic Floower to Crystal Oak.

 Should we add more options?
 Like the extraordinary Topaz Yellow?